-1. Company Shareholding and Ownership
+1. Company Shareholding and Ownership.

-The statement of financial position reflects owners capital of Kshs 381,028,875.
-However, a search at the Companies' Registry dated 18 February, 2021 revealed that the Company was jointly owned by an international food company and Jomo Kenyatta University of Agriculture and Technology (JKUAT) at seventy (70%) and thirty (30%) shareholding respectively.
-Although Management provided a duly signed share transfer certificate and resignation letters of the Directors of the international food company making JKUAT the sole shareholder of the Company, it is not clear why the transfer had not been effected at the Company's Registry.
+As previously reported, the statement of financial position reflects owners capital of Kshs.381,028,875.
+However, a search at the Companies' Registry on 18 February, 2021 revealed that the Company was jointly owned by an international food company and Jomo Kenyatta University of Agriculture and Technology at seventy (70%) and thirty (30%) shareholding, respectively.
+Although Management provided a duly signed share transfer certificate and resignation letters of the Directors of the international food company making JKUAT the sole shareholder of the Company, it is not clear why the transfer had not been effected at the Registrar of Companies.

-In the circumstances, it was not possible to confirm the ownership status of the Company.
+In the circumstances, it has not been possible to confirm the ownership status of the Company as at 30 June, 2020.